TheCountt/microservice-demo-app/manifests/README.md

-## Kubernetes manifests
+# Kubernetes manifests

 Create the kubernetes objects in this order:

 - storageclass.yml
-- mongodb-statefulset.yml
+- secret.yml (this is for experimental purposes only, never save secrets in version control)
-- configmap.yml
+- mongo-statefulset.yml
+- configmap.yml (this is for experimental purposes only, never save configmap in version control)
 - mern-app.yml

 Statefulset object is best to run stateful applications such as databases,etc.